MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-azure-container-registry.md

 ms.reviewer: rbaziwane
 ms.custom: contperf-fy22q3

-# Intent: As a developer, I want to deploy a container image from a private container registry to AKS on Azure Stack HCI.
+# Intent: As a developer, I want to deploy a container image from a private container registry to AKS on Azure Stack HCI and Windows Server.
 # Keyword: private container registry Kubernetes on-premises

 ---

-# Deploy from a private container registry to on-premises Kubernetes using Azure Container Registry and AKS on Azure Stack HCI
+# Deploy from a private container registry to on-premises Kubernetes using Azure Container Registry and AKS on Azure Stack HCI and Windows Server

 In this guide, you'll learn how to deploy container images from a private container registry using Azure Container Registry (ACR).
-You'll deploy to your on-premises Kubernetes cluster hosted by AKS on Azure Stack HCI.
+You'll deploy to your on-premises Kubernetes cluster hosted by AKS on Azure Stack HCI and Windows Server.
 ACR allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 The guide walks you through creating a private container registry in Azure and then pushing your container image to the private container registry.
-You can then deploy from the private registry to your on-premises Kubernetes cluster hosted in AKS on Azure Stack HCI.
+You can then deploy from the private registry to your on-premises Kubernetes cluster hosted in AKS on Azure Stack HCI and Windows Server.

 This guide looks at using ACR on Azure Stack HCI, which you can run in your own datacenter.
 If you're interested in learning more about ACR in Azure, see [Azure Container Registry documentation](/azure/container-registry/).
 ## Prerequisites

 Verify that you've the following:
 - A basic understanding of [Kubernetes concepts](kubernetes-concepts.md).
-- An AKS on Azure Stack HCI cluster that's up and running.
+- An AKS on Azure Stack HCI and Windows Server cluster that's up and running.
 - [Azure CLI installed](/cli/azure/install-azure-cli)
-- Your local `kubectl` environment configured to point to your AKS on Azure Stack HCI cluster.
+- Your local `kubectl` environment configured to point to your AKS on Azure Stack HCI and Windows Server cluster.
 You can use the [Get-AksHciCredential](./reference/ps/get-akshcicredential.md) PowerShell command to configure your cluster for access using `kubectl`.

 ## Create a private container registry in Azure